Sommaire

-Summer is the season of juicy fruit, lunches on the terrace, and... baby plans.
-And that's a good thing, because some typical foods of this time of year are real allies for fertility.
+Summer, the season of juicy fruits, al fresco lunches, and... baby plans.
+And it's a good thing too, as some foods typical of this period are true allies for fertility.

-Pauline Gouth, a nutrition expert, recommends 5 gems to include in your daily diet , validated by science to increase your chances of pregnancy .
+Pauline Gouth, a dietitian and nutrition expert, recommends 5 gems to include in your daily diet, scientifically proven to increase your chances of pregnancy.

 - Red fruits protect oocytes.

-- Red pepper recharges your cells with protective vitamin C.
+- Red bell pepper replenishes your cells with protective vitamin C.

 - Boome supplements help compensate for silent deficiencies.

-🍓 Red fruits: powerful antioxidants for top oocytes
+🍓 Red fruits: powerful antioxidants for optimal oocytes

 Fresh, colorful, tangy...
-These colorful fruits are especially ultra-rich in anthocyanins, the pigments that naturally protect your reproductive cells from cellular damage caused by oxidative stress.
-These powerful antioxidants help neutralize free radicals.
+These vibrantly colored fruits are also ultra-rich in anthocyanins, pigments that naturally protect your reproductive cells from cellular damage caused by oxidative stress.
+These powerful antioxidants thus help neutralize free radicals.

 🔬 According to a recent study, anthocyanins help preserve the ability of hormonal cells to function well, even when exposed to intense oxidative stress.
 [1]